Genskill/001-bootcamp-ex1/README.md

 # Exercises

 The file `solutions.py` has empty functions that you need to fill in with code for the problems mentioned below.
-Fill in code for the functions below and then run the tests file using
+Remove the `pass` statement and fill in code for the functions below and then run the tests file using

 ## Problem 1